Dhonielle Clayton: Early life and education

 Clayton was born in Washington, D.C.
 She went to Our Lady Of Good Counsel in Wheaton, Maryland.
 She received a Bachelor of Arts from Wake Forest University in 2005, a Master of Arts from Hollins University in 2008, and Master of Fine Arts in creative writing from The New School in 2012.

 Career

 Beyond writing, Clayton is president and owner of Cake Creative and Electric Postcard Entertainment, two boutique book packagers and Chief Operating Officer of We Need Diverse Books, which seeks to increase representations of marginalized groups in children and young adult literature.
 She also works as a sensitivity reader for children's literature and works to identify stereotypes or inauthentic portrayals of Black characters.
 She has also advocated for books to better represent people of color.

 In 2019, Clayton and Zoraida Córdova started a podcast together called Deadline City.
 Together they co-host episodes and talk about publishing topics and their own experiences in publishing.

+She is a writing coach at The Novelry.